muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Raku.md

 * Any object of any Raku class that composes the Raku role `Rational` besides `Rat` and `FatRat`.

-* Any object of the Raku class `Num` that represents an infinity or NaN.

-* Any object of any of the Raku classes `num`, `num32`, `num64` that represents an infinity or NaN.

-* Any object of any of the Raku classes `RatStr` or `NumStr` or of any other allomorphic class.
+* Any object of the Raku class `RatStr` or of any other allomorphic class.

 * Any value of any character string type such that it represents a sequence of digits or anything else resembles a numeric literal.